 - 3. You can manually enter the X -Y Offset, or move it in the Camera view.
 Select the right Display node in the Display toolbar.
-In the Advanced Animation toolbar, select the Translate middle mouse button, move the crop area.
-If the Animate rea will be animated over time. - 4.
+In the Advanced Animation toolbar, select the Translate tool and with the middle mouse button, move the crop area.
+If the Animate mode is enabled, the position of the crop area will be animated over time. - 4.
 If you want to create a Pan and Scan effect (panning the cropped selection over time to show more information), you can create a function to animate the cropped selection.
-Click the Function f button beside the Local dialog box to create a Bezier or ease curve. - 5.
-If you created a function curve to animate the cropped selection, click again on the Function f button and edit the curve by adding keyframes and moving the selection box in the Camera view.
-If you created a function curve to animate the cropped selection, click again on the Function f button and edit the curve by adding keyframes and moving the selection box in the Camera view.
+Click the Function button beside the Local dialog box to create a Bezier or ease curve.

+5. If you created a function curve to animate the cropped selection, click again on the Function button and edit the curve by adding keyframes and moving the selection box in the Camera view.
+If you created a function curve to animate the cropped selection, click again on the Function button and edit the curve by adding keyframes and moving the selection box in the Camera view.